12 min read

 Grumpy/Sunshine

 Why it works in hockey: The grump is often carrying team pressure, injury trauma, or legacy burdens.
 The sunshine isn't naive; they're the only one who sees the real person under the performance.
+For a closer look at the psychology behind this trope, see The Psychology of Grumpy/Sunshine Romance.

 What to look for: The grump's armor should be psychologically justified.
 The sunshine should be perceptive, not just cheerful.
 Best version: sunshine sees through the act immediately but doesn't force confrontation.